 Update: To clarify, the HTML that isn’t maintained is the “headers” HTML code on specific data cells.
 The caption, summary, th and scope HTML code is maintained.

-Thankfully, my friend Chris Harrison offered a different approach: use the Disable Visual Editor WYSIWYG plugin, which disables the Visual editor for specific WordPress pages or posts.
 The plugin is ideal for pages/posts where you need to keep your HTML code intact.
 It’s a free plugin and easy to setup.

 Once you’ve installed and activated the plugin in WordPress, navigate to the page you want to edit.
 In the right sidebar is the option to disable the Visual Editor.
 Enable the option and update the page.